Minnesota West Policies

 After the 3rd class day – 0%

-All tuition and fees are due no later than the 1st day of class.
+All tuition and fees are due no later than the end of the 5th day of each term..

 The Minnesota State Grant recalculates throughout the term and may result in a student either receiving more funding, or having to return funding.
-Any student considering withdrawing from a class or classes should speak with their campus financial aid assistant to determine both the academic and financial effects of a withdrawal.
+Any student considering withdrawing from a class or classes should speak with their campus financial resource specialist to determine both the academic and financial effects of a withdrawal.

 Subpart C. Administrative Withdrawals